🚀HURRY! Open Enrollment Extended Until Sept 16! Seating is LIMITED!

 It is common error for other companies, who provide credit repair, to predict which items, IF any items, can be deleted from your personal credit profile, so WE DO NOT MAKE GUARANTEES OR PROMISES that using this service will work for you.
 The respective credit agencies are the only ones who can add or delete information from your credit reports.
 Credit Fitness, This GAL Talks Credit, our partners or any third party that we are affiliated with cannot remove any items or guarantee any results.

 Most who actively and/or fully participate in our program and follow the steps as directed may receive results every 30 to 45 calendar days from the last date of letters of dispute completed within the round(s) sent to the respective credit agencies and creditors.
-It is wise to carry out 6 to 12 months of consistent rounds of disputes to see results.
-You must also fully participate and use the software(s) and follow the instructions provided and avoid any pitfalls that could eliminate your progress.

 The proper expectation to have when working on your credit report when requesting the removal of errors or inaccurate, outdated, unverifiable information by the respective credit agencies is to allow up to a minimum of 6 months for the changes to be applied.
 It is also important to allow for 6 months to a year or longer for changes to occur when other factors are applied to your credit report such as new late payments, new collections, BK’s recently filed or discharged, closed accounts and or maxed out credit limits and balances, hard inquiries (many more factors may be applicable).
 We do suggest that once you have reached your 3 month milestone to opt in for a full assessment (fees may apply) to gain additional clarity on your credit status.